 Depending on the amount of time available to participate within the activity, the process can take on average from 40 days to 3 months.
 To meet the ABFM Performance Improvement Activities requirement, it must be completed within 12 months.

-This Performance Improvement activity, METRIC: Asthma Improving Patient Care, has been reviewed and is acceptable for up to 20 Prescribed credits by the American Academy of Family Physicians.
-Term of approval begins 1/01/2020.
-Term of approval is for one year from this date.
+The AAFP has reviewed METRIC: Asthma Improving Patient Care and deemed it acceptable for up to 20 Performance Improvement AAFP Prescribed credit.
+Term of Approval is from 1/01/2021 to 12/31/2022.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The AAFP is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The American Academy of Family Physicians designates this Performance Improvement in Practice activity for a maximum of 20 AMA PRA Category 1 Credits™.
+The American Academy of Family Physicians designates this Performance Improvement for a maximum of 20 AMA PRA Category 1 Credits™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 CME activities approved for AAFP credit are recognized by the AOA as equivalent to AOA Category 2 credit.